 How are you paid?

-Before the first meeting, we’ll ask you to complete a brief questionnaire to help us understand your financial picture.
-During the meeting, we’ll sit down together to discuss your current situation, your financial goals, and your vision for retirement.
+Before the first meeting, we’ll ask you to complete a brief pre-meeting questionnaire to help us understand your financial picture.
+Then, we hold a free, no-obligation introductory conversation to learn more about your financial needs, concerns, and your vision for retirement.

-If you feel that we’re a good fit and you’re happy with our recommendations, we’ll develop a detailed financial plan that covers retirement planning, tax planning, charitable giving, and any other elements we discussed.
+If you feel that we’re a good fit based on our conversation, we’ll develop a detailed financial plan that covers retirement income planning, tax planning, social security maximization strategies, investment advice, charitable giving, and any other elements you need to be addressed to get on track.
 We’ll work together to implement your plan, and schedule regular checkups to track your progress and make adjustments.

 Mark Fonville, CFP®